PROGRAMS

 Club Mentor Summary

 Members joined Toastmasters to become more effective communicators and leaders.
 They stay in Toastmasters because the club provides a valuable service and meets their individual needs.
 The Club Quality Chair focuses on establishing a Club Mentor committee to provide this service through the Club Mentor program.
-Under the direction of the Club Growth Director and Club Extension Chair, the Club Quality Chair identifies, trains, and provides guidance to all Club Mentors.
+Under the direction of the Club Growth Director and Club Extension Chair, the Club Quality Chair identifies, trains, and guides all Club Mentors.

 Club Mentors are the advisors and tutors for new clubs and have a great effect on the degree to which a new club succeeds.
 In addition to providing mentors to the club, the committee arranges Club Mentor credit opportunities for members who seek it.